-In the rate case a gas utility files or the Commission initiates after the implementation of an IRA under Commission Rule § 7.7101 (Interim Rate Adjustments), any change in investment and related expenses and revenues that have been included in any interim rate adjustment shall be fully subject to review for reasonableness and prudence.483
+In the rate case a gas utility files or the Commission initiates after the implementation of an IRA under Commission Rule § 7.7101 (Interim Rate Adjustments), any change in investment and related expenses and revenues that have been included in any interim rate adjustment shall be fully subject to review for reasonableness and prudence.
+495

 Here, Atmos requests a finding of reasonableness and prudence for its capital investment made since GUD No. 10000, including six interim investments filings for the period covering April 1, 2010, through December 31, 2015.
 The IRA filings were docketed as GUD Nos.
-10078, 10144, 10240, 10338, 10422, and 10497.484 Atmos also seeks a finding of reasonableness and prudence for its capital investments made for the period of January 1, 2016, through September 30, 2016.
-Additionally, Atmos seeks approval of \$7,140,134 in expenses related to the records verification process required by the Pipeline Safety, Regulatory Certainty, and Job Creation Act of 2011 ("2011 Reauthorization Act").485
+10078, 10144, 10240, 10338, 10422, and 10497.
+Atmos also seeks a finding of reasonableness and prudence for its capital investments made for the period of January 1, 2016, through September 30, 2016.
+Additionally, Atmos seeks approval of \$7,140,134 in expenses related to the records verification process required by the Pipeline Safety, Regulatory Certainty, and Job Creation Act of 2011 ("2011 Reauthorization Act").497

-^{483 16} Tex.
+495 16 Tex.
 Admin.
 Code § 7.7101(j).

-484 Atmos Ex.
+496 Atmos Ex.
 6 (Knights Test.) at 4

-In support, Atmos provided testimony that since GUD 10000 (test year ended March 31, 2010), Atmos as has placed over \$1.3 billion additional capital investment into service.486 According to Atmos, this investment was required to accommodate population growth and movement and to provide adequate capacity between upstream and downstream interconnection points.
-Atmos has installed over 260 miles of new steel transmission pipe, including six major system fortification projects, and over 20,700 horsepower of incremental compression.487 Atmos states that the system additions have resulted in ongoing operations and office activities that are necessary to maintain reliability and perform regulatory compliance inspections for the life of the facilities.
-Also, urbanization along-and adjacent to-the Atmos system has required pipe replacement due to changes in population density and regulatory class location requirements.488
+In support, Atmos provided testimony that since GUD 10000 (test year ended March 31, 2010), Atmos as has placed over \$1.3 billion additional capital investment into service.
+Atmos as has placed over \$1.3 billion additional capital investment into service.
+Atmos are quired to accommodate population growth and movement and to provide adequate capacity between upstream and downstream interconnection points.
+Atmos has installed over 260 miles of new steel transmission pipe, including six major system fortification projects, and over 20,700 horsepower of incremental compression.
+Atmos states that the system additions have resulted in ongoing operations and office activities that are necessary to maintain reliability and perform regulatory compliance inspections for the life of the facilities.
+Also, urbanization along-and adjacent to-the Atmos system has required pipe replacement due to changes in population density and regulatory class location requirements.